cosmos/interchain-security/docs/docs/validators/overview.md

 :::

 ## Double-signing Infractions
-To learn more about equivocation handling in replicated security check out the [Slashing](../features/slashing.md) documentation section.
+To learn more about equivocation handling in interchain security check out the [Slashing](../features/slashing.md) documentation section.

 ## Key assignment
 Validators can use different consensus keys on the provider and each of the consumer chains.
 The consumer chain consensus key must be registered on the provider before use.